The Healing Process of Lip Blush: What You Need to Know.

 When the natural lip border has faded or receded

 Some people lose pigment around the edges of their lips over time.
-When that happens, the skin outside the visible pink of the lip contains little to no natural lip colour.
+When that happens, the skin outside the visible pink of the lip contains little to no natural pigment.
+Those areas will naturally heal softer and may require 2 top up sessions.

 When balancing uneven symmetry